 Changing the balance within sales

 We focused on graduate placements.
-We observed a significant increase in female applicants between 2015 and 2017 and by continuing to concentrate on employing the right people for the job (cultural fit, attitude, skills and abilities) we have seen a significant increase in female numbers within the team.
-The ratio of males to females across the overall sales team has reduced to 3:1 in the space of two years.
+We observed a significant increase in female applicants between 2015 and 2018 and by continuing to concentrate on employing the right people for the job (cultural fit, attitude, skills and abilities) we have seen an increase in female numbers within the team.
+The ratio of males to females across the overall sales team has reduced to 9:3 in the space of two years.
 Looking ahead, as we have created a clear route for career development in sales, we expect to see more women gain senior sales roles over time.

 Gamma supports the Government’s objective to close the gender pay gap within a generation to create a fairer society and unleash the huge potential of talent in the UK so every person has equal opportunity for future employment prospects.
-Tackling this needs to start at the beginning of education by encouraging all children in early years to become so excited about STEM (science, technology, engineering and mathematics) subjects that they decide to study them throughout their formal education then going on to choose STEM-related apprenticeships or university education.
-Research shows that females are even less likely than males to pursue STEM subjects as they progress through education or to choose to a career where knowledge and skills in these topics can be applied.
+Tackling this needs to start by encouraging children in the early stages of their education to become so excited about STEM (science, technology, engineering and mathematics) subjects that they decide to study them throughout their formal education and then go on to choose STEM-related apprenticeships or university education.
+Research shows that females are less likely than males to pursue STEM subjects as they progress through education or to choose a career where knowledge and skills in these topics can be applied.
 This adversely impacts on the already shrinking pool of talent from which businesses can draw up thereby creating a greater skills shortage in the UK.

 Looking at the imbalance of gender across all sectors of the UK economy, males are more likely than females to be in senior roles in organisations, while females are more likely than males to be in front-line roles at the lower end of the organisation.
 Technical and IT-related roles in the UK economy are more likely to have a significantly higher proportion of males than females which attract higher rates of pay than other roles at similar levels of seniority.
 Even in 2018, females are still more likely than males to have had breaks from work that have affected their career progression, for example, to bring up children, although there are signs that this is changing in a minority of cases.